keen/keen-tracking.js/README.md

 For UI interactions, consider using the [BeaconAPI](https://developer.mozilla.org/en-US/docs/Web/API/Beacon_API).
 It's the fastest non-invasive way to track user behaviour.
-Due to its nature, BeaconAPI runs requests in the background, with no possibility to handle errors.
+Due to its nature, BeaconAPI runs requests in the background, without ability to handle errors.
 If you want to handle errors, you need to use the Fetch API.

 ```javascript